Taos. I’ll begin by stating the obvious. For over a year The Journeyman Project has been dark, its production relegated to the back burner.

 Second, becoming a father has a profound effect on one’s priorities.
 A difficult pregnancy required a particular attention on the home front, followed by those delicate first months of a child’s life and the orientation of parenthood.
 Being able to realign my work and travel aspirations was a luxury I could afford only because I work on a project-by-project basis as contract labor in the TV biz, or am otherwise self-employed.
 Now that we’ve got a beautiful, healthy 8-month old and are in a groove of domesticity, looking outward is again feasible.

-In that my worldview has expanded by two facets to allow foster the perspective of father and head of a household, I am ever sensitive to our troubled economy and how the ongoing unemployment trends in this country motivates the purpose of TJP.
+In that my worldview has expanded to foster the perspectives of both father and head of a household, I am ever sensitive to our troubled economy and how the ongoing unemployment trends in this country motivates the purpose of TJP.
 Where principles of American quality and pride continue to be compromised by cheap manufacturing and labor, it remains vital to uphold the ethic of tradesmen, craftsmen, and artisans who are finding it ever more difficult to ply their specialties.
 While it might seem this is a dying breed of professional, I hope we are perhaps near a turning point where the values embodied by their standard of work will again take precedence, if not preserve the American way.

 I would value the input of the readers of TJP to weigh in on this aspect of the project.
 With today’s globalization an undisputed reality, are the values of the ‘journeyman’ relevant?
 Should we uphold the role of these individuals in our society, or allow economic entropy to run it’s course?